-Barry Sookman is a partner with McCarthy Tétrault in the Toronto office.
+Barry Sookman is a senior partner with McCarthy Tétrault in the Toronto office.
 He is the former Co-Chair of the firm’s Technology Law Group and was the head of the firm’s Internet and Electronic Commerce Group.
 Prior to that, he was head of its Intellectual Property Group for six years.
 He is one of Canada’s foremost authorities in the area of information technology and intellectual property law.

 Barry Sookman is the author of the leading seven-volume treatise, Sookman: Computer, Internet and E-Commerce Law (Carswell, 1999-2014); Copyright: Cases and Commentary on the Canadian and International Law, co-authored with Steven Mason and Prof. Carys Craig (2nd.
 Ed.
 Carswell, 2013), Intellectual Property Law in Canada: Cases and Commentary, co-authored with Steven Mason and Dan Glover (2nd.
 Ed.
 Carswell 2013); Computer, Internet and E-Commerce Terms: Judicial, Legislative and Technical Definitions (Carswell, 2001-2013); and Sookman: Computer Law: Acquiring and Protecting Information Technology (Carswell, 1989-1999).
 He is a contributing author to the following books: Gordon Henderson’s Copyright Law in Canada (Carswell, 1994); Barbara McIsaac’s The Law of Privacy in Canada (Carswell, 2000-2003), which was published by McCarthy Tètrault authors; George Takach’s The Software Business (McGraw Hill 1999); and Marco Giovanoli’s International Monetary Law: Issues for the New Millennium (Oxford 2000).
 Mr. Sookman is also the author of numerous articles dealing with information technology and intellectual property.
 As well, he is an adjunct Professor who teaches copyright and intellectual property at Osgoode Hall Law School.